tic-ull/func_redis/README.md

 ```
 [general]
 ; host of the redis server
+; if not defined, use default of 127.0.0.1
 hostname=127.0.0.1

 ; port of the redis server
+if not defined, use default of 6379
 port=6379

-; Database number in redis
+; database index in redis
-db=0
+; if not defined, use default of 0
+database=0

 ; password for redis server
-; if not set, authentication will not be used
+; if not defined, authentication will not be used
 ;password=s3cr3tp@ssw0rd

 ; connection time out when connecting to the server
+; if not defined, use a default of 5 seconds
 timeout=3
 ```